mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 The :meth:`twelve_plot` method produces a detailed analysis of the behavior of a two unit portfolio.
 To run it, build the portfolio and calibrate some distortions.
 Then apply one of the distortions (to compute an augmented version of ``density_df`` with pricing information).
 We give two examples.

-First, the case of a thin-tailed and a thick-tailed line.
+First, the case of a thin-tailed and a thick-tailed unit.
 Here, the thick tailed line benefits from pooling at low capital levels, resulting in negative margins to the thin-tail line in compensation.
 At moderate to high capital levels the total margin for both lines is positive.
 Assets are 12.5.

 .. ipython:: python